 Kojimaya: The Best Hegi Soba Restaurant in Niigata

 Today, I went out to “Kojimaya (小嶋屋)”, a Soba restaurant in Niigata Prefecture, to eat Japanese buckwheat noodles with my family.

-Kojimaya is a famous Soba restaurant whose head shop is located in the city of Tokamachi and has many branch shops around Niigata.
+Kojimaya is a famous Soba restaurant in Niigata whose head office is located in the city of Tokamachi and has many branches around the prefecture.

 In the past, the restaurant has presented its buckwheat noodles called “Hegi Soba (へぎそば)” to the imperial royal family of Japan several times.

 What is Hegi Soba?

-Hegi Soba is the buckwheat Soba noodle that originated in the Uonuma area in Niigata Prefecture.
+Hegi Soba is a regional buckwheat Soba noodle that originated in the Uonuma area in Niigata Prefecture.

-It features being made using seaweed called “Funori (布海苔)” and is served in the wooden square tray called “Hegi (へぎ)”.
+The main characteristics of Hegi Soba is to use seaweed called “Funori (布海苔)” when making noodles and to be served on the wooden square tray called “Hegi (へぎ)”.

 Soba Cha (そば茶) and Yuzu Shichimi (ゆず七味)

-When we entered the Soba restaurant, Kojimaya, a waiter led us to a table.
-In a minute after we took our seats, he served us buckwheat tea “Soba-Cha (そば茶)”.
+When we entered the Soba restaurant Kojimaya, a waiter led us to a table, and in a minute after we took our seats, he served us buckwheat tea “Soba-Cha (そば茶)”.

-Drinking the buckwheat tea, we chose what we each wanted to eat from the menu and ordered them.
+Drinking the hot buckwheat tea, we chose what we each wanted to eat from the menu and ordered them.
 I ordered “Gosai Soba(五菜蕎麦)”, buckwheat noodles with 5 side dishes.

 Gosai Soba (五菜蕎麦)

 Then I sprinkled “Yuzu Shichimi (ゆず七味)“, a spice mix of Shichimi Togarashi and Yuzu citrus, and lastly added Wasabi and finely chopped green onions to the cup.

-There were two cups on the tray.
+There were accompanying two glass cups on the tray.
 One is for eating Soba in the usual manner, while the other is used for eating Soba noodles with side dishes.

 Soba Yu (そば湯)

-The restaurant was very crowded, but we really enjoyed the authentic buckwheat noodles of Kojimaya.
+The Soba restaurant, Kojimaya was very crowded, but we really enjoyed the authentic Hegi Soba buckwheat noodles.